Full name Malcolm Andrew Nash

 |List A span||1967 - 1985|

 Malcolm Nash was pre-eminently a highly skilful manipulator of medium-pace seam bowling.
 A thoughtful and sensitive cricketer, he, too, helped out as captain for a couple of difficult seasons, though from a sense of duty rather than real enthusiasm for the post.
 It appealed to his astute cricket brain but not to his essentially amiable personality.
 He was never a bowler to settle for the slavishly defensive; but sought to attack and to outwit opposing batsmen.
 He is, as he ruefully accepts, best known for being hit for six sixes in a six-ball over by Garfield Sobers in 1968; and secondly for five sixes and a four, by Frank Hayes of Lancashire.
 It is less often remembered that he himself once hit four consecutive balls from Dennis Breakwell of Somerset for six.
-That memory is some balm for him.
+He also set what was then a club record of nine sixes in a championship innings, against Gloucestershire at Swansea in 1973.
+Those memories were some balm for him.
 In 17 seasons he scored 7129 runs and held 148 catches but, most important, he took 993 wickets without, however, taking a hundred in any season.

 John Arlott, WCM, 1984